 There’s only one thing you can do once you selected the arsenal of weapons that will protect you both in good times and bad.
 And that is PRACTICE.
 Don’t wait for the end of the world to get a chance to use them.
 Become good before it happens.

-Another thing you can do is check out another article I wrote on do-it-yourself survival weapons.
-The ones presented require some skill, but the good news is you’ve got videos to guide you step by step.
+Another thing you can do is check out this other article on do-it-yourself survival weapons.
+The ones presented require some skill, but you’ve got plenty of videos to guide you step by step.